doe300/VC4CL/Readme.md

 The OpenCL version 1.2 was selected as target standard version, since it is the last version of the OpenCL standard where all mandatory features can be supported.

 VC4CL supports the **EMBEDDED PROFILE** of the OpenCL-standard, which is a trimmed version of the default **FULL PROFILE**.
-The most notable features, which are not supported by the VC4CL implementation are images, the `long` and `double` data-types, device-side `printf` and partitioning devices as well as linking of source files.
+The most notable features, which are not supported by the VC4CL implementation are images, the `long` and `double` data-types, device-side `printf` and partitioning devices.
 See [RuntimeLibrary](doc/RuntimeLibrary.md) for more details of (not) supported features.

 ## VideoCore IV GPU
 The VideoCore IV GPU, in the configuration as found in the Raspberry Pi models, has a theoretical maximum performance of **24 GPFLOS** and is therefore very powerful in comparison to the host CPU.